Confused about your exam or college applications?

 Going by guesswork is a bad idea especially when attempting the QA, DI and DS section of SNAP.
 It is best to only mark an option when you are absolutely sure of an answer.
 That being said, you can certainly make calculated guesses where required if you are sure that it won't affect your chances of clearing the SNAP sectional cutoff.

-Here are some of the best preparation books for Quantitative section of SNAP 2020.
+Here are some of the best preparation books for the Quantitative section of SNAP 2021.

 |Book||Author / Publisher|